 These sessions, delivered by a Maternal and Child Health (MCH) nurse, will provide an understanding of baby sleep cycles and help identifying sleep needs and tired signs.
 Parents and carers will learn tips and strategies to promote positive sleep patterns appropriate for the different stages of their baby’s development.

-To find out the upcoming dates for our Sleep and Settling Sessions, read ourSleep and Settling Sessions calendar - October to December 2021 (PDF).
+To find out the upcoming dates for our Sleep and Settling Sessions, read ourSleep and Settling Sessions calendar - May 2022 (PDF).

 You can learn more about immunisation on our Immunisation page.